 Surgical Management: Palliative

 Patients presenting with obstructive symptoms secondary to inoperable pancreatic cancer may be offered palliative surgical treatments to help control their symptoms:

 - biliary obstruction and jaundice is a very common problem in advanced disease.
 It leads to symptoms of malaise, abdominal pain and severe pruritis, and also puts patients at risk of death from cholangitis, renal failure and severe coagulopathy.
 Options for management include biliary stenting, either endoscopically via an ERCP or percutaneously using radiological transhepatic techniques, and biliary bypass surgery with choledochojejunostomy, hepaticojejunostomy or sometimes even a palliative Whipple procedure.

-- duodenal obstruction is reasonably common, and presents with symptoms of gastric outlet obstruction such as epigastric pain and profuse non-bilious vomiting.
-It can be treated endoscopically with duodenal stenting, or with gastric bypass surgery using gastrojejunostomy or roux-en-Y bypass.
+- duodenal obstruction is reasonably common and presents with symptoms of gastric outlet obstruction such as epigastric pain and profuse non-bilious vomiting.
+It can be treated endoscopically with duodenal stenting, or with gastric bypass surgery using a gastrojejunostomy or Roux-en-Y bypass.

-- pancreatic duct obstruction can lead to pain and malabsorption, and can be treated with endoscopic pancreatic stenting or sometimes with pancreaticoduodenostomy.
+- pancreatic duct obstruction can lead to pain and malabsorption.
+It can be treated with endoscopic pancreatic stenting or sometimes with pancreaticoduodenectomy.